NarendraYSF/FSTBookingSystem/ADMIN_README.md

 ### 1. **Admin Login System**
 - Secure login page for administrators
 - Session management using localStorage
-- Default credentials for initial access
+- Secure credentials (stored in CREDENTIALS.md - not public)

 ### 2. **Admin Dashboard**
 - View all bookings in a clean table interface